wizofe/PhotoPie/README.rst

    :target: http://hits.dwyl.io/wizofe/PhotoPie

 ========
-Photopie
+PhotoPie
 ========

-Photopie is an Adobe Photoshop :sup:`®` compatible library (tested with Adobe Photoshop :sup:`®` CC 2017/CC 2018) and can be used with Python 2.7, 3.4+.
+PhotoPie is an Adobe Photoshop :sup:`®` compatible library (tested with Adobe Photoshop :sup:`®` CC 2017/CC 2018) and can be used with Python 2.7, 3.4+.
 More like the missing Python API for your art needs!

 Releasing
 ---------